50+ House Buying Tips

 So prowl the neighbourhood on foot, hunting for clues.
 Visit the parks and pubs at different times of day.
 Are cars clean and well-maintained?
 Do you like the local shops?
 Are walls scrawled with graffiti?

 Get the lowdown from locals and ask a local bobby or Neighbourhood Watch co-ordinator.
-If you're a total newcomer, stay in a local bed and breakfast to get a real feel for the area.
+If you're a total newcomer, stay in a local bed and breakfast or Airbnb room to get a real feel for the area.

 Police crime-mapping websites show local hotspots and break down recorded crimes such as burglary and anti-social behaviour.
 Elsewhere, there's free information on school league tables and even noise level checks.
 See Free House Price Valuations for a full list.